 "If this is the size that God wanted me to be, I’m going to be this size."

 One decade later, sadly, Andre died days after his father’s death.
 He was in France to attend the funeral.

 Andre’s last day was spent in his hometown Molien, playing cards with some of his longest known friends.
 Later that night, his driver dropped him off at Hotel De La Tremoille in Paris and was told by Andre to pick him up at 8 am the next day.

 Andre wasn’t to be seen at 8 am at pick up time.
 The hotel tried calling his room phone at 11 am, no answer.
 And again at 3 pm, to again, no answer.
 By 3:30 pm, the hotel manager went up to knock on Andre’s hotel door.
 When there was no response, the door had to be broken down.
 Andre was there found.
 He passed away, alone, in his Paris hotel room bed.

 Jackie McCauley believes the same problem he had in the early 80s with the large number of fluids surrounding the heart had come back, leading him to his demise.

 Andre was 46 years old when he died.
-In Japan, when his acromegaly was first discovered, the doctors reportedly said he might not make it past 40.
+When his acromegaly was first discovered in Japan, the doctors reportedly said he might not make it past 40.
 Andre got an extra six years on acromegaly.

 Andre’s family held a funeral for him in France.
-And as mentioned in the HBO Andre the Giant documentary, his body was then flown back to the United States and brought to his beloved AFJ Ranch, where a memorial service was held featuring the likes of his handler and close friend Tim White, Jackie, Frenchy, and Hulk Hogan.
+And as mentioned in the HBO Andre the Giant documentary, his body was then flown back to the United States and brought to his beloved AFJ Ranch, where a memorial service was held featuring his handler and close friends like Jackie, Frenchy, Tim White, and Hulk Hogan.